 - Looking for an amp on a budget?
 These are the best guitar amps under $500

 - Want something more portable?
 Here are the best amp modelers right now

 Today, there are all kinds of variants.
 Seth Lover’s P.A.F. would be considered a sedate vintage option in your guitar, while metal players look to ever more powerful pickups to chase more gain, harmonics and sustain.

 Magnet materials range from the softer-voiced Alnico II and slightly hotter Alnico V, with ceramic magnets often reserved for higher-output pickups such as the DiMarzio Super Distortion.

 Active or passive pickups?

 Traditional pickup designs are passive.
 That means the amplified signal output is generated solely from the magnetic coils.
 Active pickups feature an onboard preamp, usually powered by a 9V battery that is secreted in the rear of the guitar.
 The active pickup’s preamp kills hum - even in single coils - and popularized by EMG, active humbuckers have become the go-to option for metal guitarists such as James Hetfield and Kerry King who need high-gain and sustain to get the job done.

-Ultimately, you’ve have got to look at your playing style and ask yourself what you want from your tone.
-Here we have pickups for players of all persuasions, from the vintage rocker through to the country ’n’ blues picker, the rockabilly hepcat, the metalhead and all in between.
+Ultimately, you’ve got to look at your playing style and ask yourself what you want from your tone.
+Here, we have pickups for players of all persuasions, from the vintage rocker through to the country ’n’ blues picker, the rockabilly hepcat, the metalhead and all in between.

 The best electric guitar pickups you can buy today